Constipation is a common health problem.

 Some claim that bananas cause constipation, while others say they help prevent it.

-However, the evidence that fiber actually helps relieve constipation is conflicting and surprisingly weak, given how many health professionals recommend high fiber intake to their constipated patients (
+However, evidence supporting the idea that fiber helps relieve constipation is conflicting and surprisingly weak, especially given how many health professionals recommend a high fiber intake to their constipated patients (

-Whether increasing fiber intake helps relieve constipation seems to come down to the individual.
-The type of fiber you ingest may also matter.
+Whether increasing your fiber intake helps relieve constipation seems to vary by individual.
+The type of fiber you ingest also matters.

-Bottom Line: Bananas are a fairly good source of fiber, which may help with constipation for some people.
+Summary Bananas are a fairly good source of fiber, which may help relieve constipation in some people.
 However, the evidence on this is rather conflicting.

 Resistant starch is a complex carb that has fiber-like properties.